togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

             - then it reads 11s in main
             - the are no laps

-Hmm, actually now that I've written it out, there's an obvious specification oversight.
+Hmm, actually now that I've written it out, a specification oversight becomes obvious.
 What does the main slot read *before* the timer is started?
-Well we go back to our product owner and...well the answer we get is slightly surprising, it should only read `0` *after* the timer has been started.
+We go back to our product owner and the answer we get is slightly surprising, it should only read `0` *after* the timer has been started.
 Therefore

     - When we have a new stopwatch with main and lap slots
       - then the main slot should be empty
       - it has no laps

-Ok, we should probably flush out what the lapping mechanism does next
+Ok, we should probably flush out what the lapping mechanism does next.

           - when lap is hit
             - then main slot reads 10s